useful stuff, mostly -

 Route page?
 There was a new page up on the site yesterday, made live briefly but offline for now.
 No confusion intended sorry, just the route files will be mail-list distribution until closer to the event.
 For Komoot app users the files will be available there before the ride.

-While I'm here, at the risk of turning this into a blog, ---- I'm looking forward to this ride now.
+While I'm here, at the risk of turning this into a blog, ---- I'm really looking forward to this ride now.
 Plenty of 'I'M IN!!' email sign-up responses from keen riders, we'll be riding with some great people from the UK, Germany, Netherlands, Italy and France.
 No idea how many riders will be there, that'll be an unknown 'til the day.
 A few dozen signed up for rally patches so assuming you'd not want one unless you were riding that's a good start.

 Looking through some images the other day I thought of how cloudy it was at times during our 2015 recce ride, the sort of cloud that opens up views only briefly and casts light in a way you can only watch and appreciate or maybe just wait with a camera.
 The clouds kept enough hidden to give another reason to return and I'm looking forward to seeing it all differently this time - new sections, some sections ridden the other way, different views or times of day at the same places we remember from last year.
 Andy, who I rode with in 2015, is setting off on another major tour this weekend, Europe, the Caucasus perhaps, towards India this time.
 He's joining us on the rally route at some point as a minor diversion while he heads east.
 Will be sure to catch up and hear some stories from the road at a bivi or a pizza stop along the way.